IAmTomahawkx/Streamlabs-Chatbot-doc/dev/developer.rst

 .. class:: PythonManager

-    Your main link to the chatbot
+    Your main link to the chatbot.
+OBS controls are not documented

     .. function:: AddPoints(userid, username, amount)